salesforce/apex-mockery/README.md

 ### Assert

-To assert a mock has been called with the right parameters, use the `Assertion` class It allows to assert at the mock level or the spy level
+To assert the test called the mock with the right parameters, use the `Assertion` class It allows to assert at the mock level or the spy level

 ```java